KhalidEchchahid/Muze-Dijkstra-BFS-nextjs-c-/README.md

 - **Choose an algorithm** (Dijkstra or BFS) from the options.
 - Click **Run Algorithm** to visualize the pathfinding process.
 - Compare performance metrics displayed in real-time.
+You can also click on Start tutrial  in the  navbar to learn more
 ---

 ## Technologies Used